tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ## Inverse Manipulator Kinematics
 Given the desired position and orientation of the tool relative to the station, how do we compute the set of joint angles which will achieve this desired result.

+Solvability of inverse Kinematics Problems
+a.
+Existence of a solution
+b.
+Workspace: is a volume of space that the end effector can reach
+	For solution to exist, the end effector goal must be within the workspace
+c.
+Degrees of Freedom (DOF): Are the number of independent variable in a manipulator For a sol